moliver28/research-handbook/content/handbook/company/working-groups/python-stewardship.md

 ## Goal

-- Consolidate Python development within GitLab, providing confidence to developers on developing high-quality python codebases.
+- Consolidate Python development within GitLab, providing confidence to developers on developing high-quality Python codebases.
 - Simplify developer decision making by providing opininated guidelines on how to create, maintain and deploy Python services and libraries in GitLab.
-- Define resources (courses, mentorship) for training  developers that want or need to contribute to a python codebase.
+- Define resources (courses, mentorship) for training  developers that want or need to contribute to a Python codebase.

 ## Context